Neurodivergent Fitness: How an Autistic ADHD Personal Trainer Makes Exercise Work

 FAQ: Neurodivergent Fitness Questions

-Q: Can people with autism and ADHD be successful in fitness?
+Q: Can people with autism and ADHD successfully exercise in gyms?
 A: Absolutely!
+With the right accommodations—like finding quiet gym times, using sensory-friendly strategies, and having a supportive trainer who understands your needs.
 With the right accommodations and support, neurodivergent people can thrive in fitness just like anyone else.

 Q: What makes a gym neurodivergent-friendly?
 A: Sensory considerations, flexible programming, understanding staff, quiet spaces, and clear visual guides.